sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

         Deployment and Imaging Tools Environment

-    Right-click the name of the tool and then click **Run as administrator**.
+    Right-click the name of the tool, and then click **Run as administrator**.

-2. Windows 10 ADK allows you to create **Windows PreInstallation Environment**.
+2. Windows ADK allows you to create **Windows PreInstallation Environment**.
 Copy base WinPE to new folder.

     If you use an **x64** Windows 10 image, copy the x64 WinPE folder structure: